ankitbioinfo/encell/README.md

-# all the codes for the tasks are available here
+# All the codes for the tasks are available here.